SergeOhanesian/https-github.com-epfl-ada-ada-2023-project-cedars10452-website/README.md

 ![piechartbeneficialcollab](/img/piechartbeneficialcollab.png)

 In conclusion, the importance of collaborating with award-winning actors cannot be overstated.
 These partnerships seem to not only enhance the immediate visibility and credibility of actors but also play a pivotal role in paving their path towards receiving accolades in the future.
 This trend highlights the interconnected nature of success in the film industry, where the collaboration and mentorship of established professionals can have a lasting impact on the careers of up-and-coming actors.

+As observed in our analysis, three key aspects - box office revenue, popularity, and the likelihood of winning an award post-collaboration - all show an increase following collaborations with award-winning actors

 ## Spotlight to Stardom: The Ripple Effect of Awards on Actors' Careers